Porsche: Aircraft engines

+Electric bicycles

+In 2021, Porsche released an electric mountain bike in partnership with Rotwilde, with features such as an integrated cockpit designed by Magura GmbH and drive unit, drivetrain, and electronic shifting designed by Shimano.
+Porsche followed this by completely buying eBike motor and battery company Fazua in 2022 and sports bikes company Greyp Bikes, sister company of Rimac Automobili, in 2023.
+Greyp Bikes was renamed to Porsche eBike Performance GmbH.

 Motorsport

 Porsche has a record 19 outright wins at the 24 Hours of Le Mans.
 Porsche is currently the world's largest race car manufacturer.
 In 2006, Porsche built 195 race cars for various international motor sports events.
 In 2007, Porsche was expected to construct no fewer than 275 dedicated race cars (7 RS Spyder LMP2 prototypes, 37 GT2 spec 911 GT3-RSRs, and 231 911 GT3 Cup vehicles).